saalaa/diamond/README.md

     $ pip install -r requirements.txt

-It's not time to initialize the database and load fixtures (this is strictly equivalent to running `scripts/bootstrap.sh`):
+It's now time to initialize the database and load fixtures (this is strictly equivalent to running `scripts/bootstrap.sh`):

     $ scripts/diamond.sh db upgrade